darkarp/chromepass/README.md

      cd ..
      pip install .
   ```
  - Now you can follow the [Usage](#usage) normally and your executable is no longer detected by most AVs.
+There are some additional things you can do to make it completely undetectable.
+I'll leave you to discover what some of those things are.
  ---
 ## Getting started